Do You Need a Dropper Seatpost?

-If you've ever watched a downhill race or gone downhilling yourself then you've probably noticed how low everyone's seats are.
-Having a low seat isn't just about looking cool, in fact, there's a really good reason for having your seat low while riding downhill.
-Lowering one's seat for descending is important because it gets the seat out of the way, providing you with more space to move your body freely while also allowing you to manipulate the bike beneath you.
-A low and out of the way seat lets you get your body and bike into the perfect position for tackling the terrain in front of you.
+If you've ever watched a downhill race or gone downhilling yourself, you've probably noticed how low everyone's seats are.
+Having a low seat isn't just about looking cool, in fact, there's a really good reason to have your seat low while riding downhill.
+Lowering your seat for descents gets the seat out of the way, giving you more space to move your body freely and manipulate the bike beneath you.
+A low and out of the way saddle lets you get your body and bike into the perfect position for tackling the terrain in front of you.

 Types of Dropper Seatposts

 Infinitely adjustable dropper posts allow riders to adjust the height of the post anywhere within its travel range.
 All of the dropper posts in our current dropper test are infinitely adjustable.
 For example, the Editor's Choice Award winning Bike Yoke Revive will stop all the way up, down, or anywhere in between.

 Multi-Position dropper seat posts are becoming less common, but there are still several versions on the market.
 These posts feature several preset positions, fully extended, fully compressed, and a couple in between.
 While they don't offer the range of adjustment that an infinitely adjustable post does, the positions are adequate to improve your mountain bike experience nonetheless.

 One of the most important and easiest measurements to find when selecting a dropper post is the seat tube diameter.
 Most models are offered in the most common seat tube diameters of 30.9mm and 31.6mm.
 A few are also offered with a 34.9mm diameter.
 It is of the utmost importance to purchase a model in the diameter that matches your frame's seat tube.
 This is easily measured, or you can find it by searching your bike's model and specs online.